kismetwireless/kismet-docs/devel/webui.md

 ---
-title: "Extending the WebUI"
+title: "Extending the web ui"
 permalink: /docs/devel/webui_basics/
 toc: true
 ---

-# Extending Kismet: The Web UI

 Kismet self-serves its web UI via the built-in webserver.
 The web UI can interact with any exposed REST endpoint on the server.
 Kismet does not currently support (direct) execution of CGI-style code (PHP, etc), active server-side code should be implemented via a Kismet plugin providing a new endpoint.

 ## Web UI Plugins